 Stripping took me at least 3 hours of brushing, misting, brushing, misting, and on and on.
-The vertical surfaces were the most difficult or maybe they just had less stripping agent on them… I had almost run out of stripping agent when I got to applying it on the planters.
+The vertical surfaces were the most difficult or maybe they just had less stripping agent on them… I had almost run out of stripping agent when I got to apply it on the planters.

 From what I had read online, you can probably strip your deck using a power washer and ditch the expensive stripper, however, you risk doing serious damage to the wood – including etching, gouging, or just plain destroying the wood.

 The cleaner is required to neutralize the stripper and also get rid of mildew, algae, and fungus.
 It brightens the wood and returns it to its natural colour.

 Since the deck was already super-wet, I didn’t need to wet it again.
 I applied the cleaner using a pump sprayer after diluting it 1:1 with water as per instructions.

 It had been a long day, and after almost 12 hours of heavy labor, it was time to pack it in for Day 1.

-Materials and Tools used on Day 1 include: Jigsaw, impact driver and screwdriver, tape measure, nose mask, eye goggles, gloves, nail set, pump sprayer, power wash, garden hose and sprayer, stiff brush, cleaner and stripper, putty knife, plastic drop cloth, decking screws, bucket, broom, and new deck boards.
+Materials and Tools used on Day 1 include Jigsaw, impact driver and screwdriver, tape measure, nose mask, eye goggles, gloves, nail set, pump sprayer, power wash, garden hose and sprayer, stiff brush, cleaner and stripper, putty knife, plastic drop cloth, decking screws, bucket, broom, and new deck boards.

 Day 2 – Sanding and Deck Board Replacement

 As you may or may not imagine, I was still feeling pretty worn out from all the scrubbing I did on Day 1.
 I couldn’t afford to dwell on the pains and aches I was feeling, so I got to work.

 Below is a picture of the deck two days after it was stripped and cleaned.
 There were still some areas where the stubborn stain remains in place.
-I noticed these were areas that were usually protected from the elements – rain, sun, etc.
+I noticed that these were areas that were usually protected from the elements – rain, sun, etc.

-I needed to sand off all the stain I had failed to get off with the stripper and cleaner combo.
+I needed to sand off all the stains I had failed to get off with the stripper and cleaner combo.
 Sanding was also required to get rid of any raised wood fibre and smoothen the deck so we could walk on it comfortably even when barefoot.

 I used a sanding grit of 40 for those areas that still had a heavy stain presence, and followed with a 60 grit to smoothen.
-The deck boards were generally sanded using 60 grit and for the planters, I started with a 60 grit and finished with 80 grit sanding disc.
+The deck boards were generally sanded using 60 grit and for the planters, I started with a 60 grit and finished with an 80 grit sanding disc.

 The sanding process took me several hours – almost 7 hours of my life.
 I could have rushed it, but I wanted the finished product to look professional, and thus, put in the time.

 After sanding, I used the leaf blower to blow off the resulting wood dust.
-This is important as stain will not adhere well if you have wood dust everywhere.
+This is important as the stain will not adhere well if you have wood dust everywhere.

-Following sanding and blowing off the wood dust, I then proceeded to replace the rotten wood I cut out on Day 1.
+After sanding and blowing off the wood dust, I then proceeded to replace the rotten wood I cut out on Day 1.